mvdwetering/ynca/README.md

 # YNCA

-Automation Library for Yamaha receivers that support the YNCA protocol.
+Package to control Yamaha receivers that support the YNCA protocol.

-Supported receivers according to protocol documentation (not all tested) or logs found on the internet.
+Supported receivers according to info found on the internet (not all tested).
 There might be more receivers that support this protocol.
 If you find some let met know so the list can be updated.

 > RX-A700, RX-A710, RX-A720, RX-A800, RX-A810, RX-A820, RX-A840, RX-A850, RX-A1000, RX-A1010, RX-A1020, RX-A1040, RX-A2000, RX-A2010, RX-A2020, RX-A3000, RX-A3010, RX-A3020, RX-V475, RX-V671, RX-V673, RX-V867, RX-V871, RX-V1067, RX-V2067, RX-V3067, TSR-700